Washington Court Records

 How Do I Get Out of Paying Child Support in Washington?

-Individuals who pay child support in Washington can stop when the child reaches the age of eighteen or becomes emancipated.
+Individuals who pay child support in Washington may stop when the child reaches the age of eighteen or becomes emancipated.
 However, such parents may also challenge the court order if they believe the child support amount is unfair.
 Under RCW 26.19.075, the court may reconsider the child custody amount awarded due to the following reasons:

 - Additional sources of support: The court may reduce the standard amount paid by a parent in circumstances where the child receives monetary support from other family relatives, gifts, prizes, or has a unique source of income.